 Loading

 Our economy relies on safe and reliable infrastructure, a healthy workforce, stable supply chains, and dependable natural resources and healthy natural systems.
-Each of these elements of a sound economy are impacted by climate change, and are specifically threatened by climate impacts that we are already experiencing in California.
-Drought, for example, exacerbates land subsidence that damages transportation and water infrastructure, threatens economic sectors including agricultural and commercial fishing, and worsens rural unemployment.
+Each of these elements of a sound economy are impacted by climate change and are specifically threatened by climate impacts that we are already experiencing in California.
+Through this Strategy, the state is committed to equity-centered actions that ensure that all Californians enjoy the benefits of a resilient economy.
+By pursuing equity in its economic resilience efforts, the state will affirm and maintain California’s status as a place of opportunity and innovation.

 Increasingly, we are improving our understanding of the economic impacts of climate change.
-In California, numerous examples demonstrate how the climate crisis impacts our economy.
-The cost of removing hazardous materials from properties in the town of Paradise after the Camp Fire in 2017, for example, cost state government over $2 billion.
+For example, the cost of removing hazardous materials from properties in the town of Paradise after the Camp Fire in 2018 cost the California state government over $2 billion.
 Such costs demonstrate the need for up-front investment to reduce the long-term fiscal impacts of climate-driven disasters.